 The City Manager and City Attorney, or their designees, shall attend closed sessions unless it is necessary to excuse them.
-Additional staff shall attend as necessary and then only if the legal privileges of confidentiality obtained in an executive session are maintained.
+Only such aaAdditional staff shall attend as are necessary and then only if the legal privileges of confidentiality obtained in an executive session are maintained not waived.